Celebrating Over 21 Years of Excellent Service

 Contact Us

-What are the Qualification Criteria for an Ira to Borrow Money?
+What are the Qualification Criteria for an IRA to Borrow Money?

-Certain lenders offer non-recourse IRA loans for the purchase of rental property, where property itself acts as security, instead of the account holder or IRA.
+Certain lenders offer non-recourse IRA loans for the purchase of rental property, where the property itself acts as security, instead of the account holder or IRA.

 To qualify for an IRA non-recourse loan: